devgl96/devgl96/README.md

 <!-- - 🔭 I’m currently working on ... -->
-  🌱 I’m currently learning ReactJS in Rocketseat's Ignite course
+  🌱 I’m currently working using ReactJS, Recharts, Redux and Styled Components.
+  📫 How to reach me: georgelucas.dev@gmail.com
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...